-Mr Selby is the Chair of our board of directors and an independent director.
+Mr Selby is the Chairman of our board of directors and an independent director.
 He brings a wealth of experience from his 37-year career with PricewaterhouseCoopers, of which 25 years has been as a partner in advisory and assurance.
-John has experience across a range of industries, including the financial services industry and in a number of governance roles.
+John has experience across a range of industries, including the financial services industry, and in the more recent past, has taken on a number of governance roles in various industries.